JirosWorld/spacex-api/README.md

 Assignment:
 - create a Homepage with fetch to Company info + fetch all Crew + limit of 3 items and 'show more' button.
-- create a Crew page with search/filter by name + sort-buttons.
+- create a Crew page with search/filter by name + sort-buttons (by name and agency).
 - create session/local storage for giving a 'like' to Crew items/members that remains after browser refresh.

 Documentation: